 top of page

-CHILDHOOD TRAUMA THERAPY IN SEATTLE
+CHILDHOOD TRAUMA THERAPY IN SEATTLE, WA

 AND THROUGHOUT WASHINGTON AND OREGON

+so nobody would fall apart.
 Those patterns kept you safe then, but now they leave you overwhelmed, anxious, or disconnected — unsure of who you’re allowed to be.

 • Feeling both “too much” and “not enough”